lorenzotagliari/ABOUT-ME/README.md

 Recently, I have been leveraging my background in the scientific field and applying it to data science and statistical analysis projects

 Each project directory contains a Jupyter Notebook (.ipynb) that can be executed to replicate the analyses and models.
+When necessary, auxiliary documents to fully understand each project are also included, such as datasheets (CSV, XLSX, etc.), SQL scripts, auxiliary files, PDFs, and more.